Rajat-181/Tennis-Analytics-in-R/README.md

+##Tennis Analytics - Improving Performance of Emerging Players

-Please note: I cannot upload the dataset files for this project as the data was obtained from a confidential client.
+(Please note: I cannot upload the dataset files for this project as the data was obtained from a confidential client)

 Improving the winning chances of emerging players for future matches by optimizing the decision variables Business/ Research Problem Definition